-- 1. Prior to control measures, regular Sunday church services and children's activities around the UK based in: - a.
-Central London at the Dominion Theatre. - b.
-South Bermondsey, London at our leased premises. - c.
-Guildford, Surrey at G-Live. - d.
-Tonbridge, Kent at The River Centre. - e.
-Oxford, Oxfordshire at the Odeon Theatre - f.
-Newcastle-Upon-Tyne at Westgate Hall. - g.
-North London at the Bernie Grant Arts Centre. - h.
-Edinburgh, Scotland at the Rose Theatre - i.
-Liverpool at various locations within the city. - j.
+- 1. In line with changing control measures, the re-start of regular Sunday church services and children's activities around the UK based in:

+- a.
+Central London at the Dominion Theatre.

+- b.
+South East London, at hired premises

+- c.
+Guildford, Surrey at G-Live.

+- d.
+Tonbridge, Kent at The River Centre.

+- e.
+Oxford, Oxfordshire at the Odeon Theatre

+- f.
+Newcastle-Upon-Tyne at Westgate Hall.

+- g.
+North London at the Bernie Grant Arts Centre.

+- h.
+Edinburgh, Scotland at the Rose Theatre

+- i.
+Liverpool at various locations within the city.

+- j.
 Birmingham at various locations within the city. - k.
-Croydon, London at Fairfield Hall. - 2.
-Within control measures, weekly church services broadcast on various platforms including content for the church members in the UK and specific content for youth and kids. - 3.
-Approximately 800 mid-week home-based Small Groups.
+Croydon, London at Fairfield Hall. - I. Reading, Berkshire at the Reading Minster. - 2.
+Within control measures, weekly church services broadcast on various platforms including content for the church members in the UK and specific content for youth and kids.
+Online content continues to be broadcast even as physical services restarted. - 3.
+Mid-week home-based Small Groups across the UK.
 These groups continued under control measures, with groups and communities continuing to meet virtually, or in person if possible. - Regular Youth and Young Adults services and activities at various locations in London, Guildford and Tonbridge and Oxford when possible.
 Under control measures, groups met virtually or outdoors if permissible.
 Online content was produced for youth and kids ministries. - 5.
-Within control measures, weekly church services broadcast on various platforms including content for the church members in the UK and specific content for youth and kids.

-- 6. Approximately 800 mid-week home-based Small Groups.
-These groups continued under control measures, with groups and communities continuing to meet virtually, or in person if possible. - Regular Youth and Young Adults services and activities at various locations in London, Guildford and Tonbridge and Oxford when possible.
-Under control measures, groups met virtually or outdoors if permissible.
-Online content was produced for youth and kids ministries. - 8.
-Youth Ministry, particularly to students in Secondary Schools in the Greater London area. - 9.
+Youth Ministry, particularly to students in High Schools in the Greater London area. - 6.
 Leadership training seminars and Evening College classes.
-This activity continued online. - 10.
-Women's Ministry. - 11.
-Distribution of relief to people in need of emergency assistance for matters such as accommodation, food vouchers, counselling, travel, rental arrears and home repairs.
-This activity increased in 2020 as the Covid-19 pandemic and control measures created additional needs in the community. - 12.
-Launched a programme, Love Your Neighbour, together with other churches across the UK, which provides emergency food assistance, financial education and career and job assistance to those impacted by the pandemic. - 13.
-Support for programmes for the relief of poverty in Uganda (Watoto), and in India (Vision Rescue).
-In addition, partnership with Compassion, sponsoring children in Uganda and other countries, and partnership with The A21 Campaign, a charity registered in England and Wales. - 14.
+This activity continued online. - 7.
+Women's Ministry including seminars and events. - 8.
+Distribution of relief to people in need of emergency assistance for matters such as accommodation, food vouchers, counselling, travel, rental arrears and home repairs. - 9.
+Continued a major community program, Love Your Neighbour, together with other churches across the UK, providing emergency food assistance, financial education and career and job assistance to those impacted by the pandemic.
+Over 23,000 food hampers were delivered across the UK as part of this programme. - 10.
+Support for programs for the relief of poverty in Uganda (Watoto), and in India (Vision Rescue).
+In addition, partnership with Compassion, sponsoring children in Uganda and other countries, and partnership with The A21 Campaign, a charity registered in England. - 11.
 Support for local ministry to the homeless, including provision and maintenance of 'Green Light' medical vans to provide assistance to the homeless in London.
-The Green Light activity increased in 2020, including medical triage support of homeless population, assisting with provision of vehicles to other medical operations, and provision of food and meals. - 15.
-Ministry to the Elderly in the community including regular volunteer teams assisting at local centres where possible. - 16.
-Support for the needs of refugees in the UK and Europe, including collection of clothing items and partnering with various local authorities to improve facilities for refugees and support resettlement programmes.
-Covid-19 related activity included additional assistance with Refugees and Asylum Seekers housed in temporary locations in London. - 17.
-Participation in the UK government's Community Sponsorship Scheme assisting refugee families settling in the UK. - 18.
-A Youth conference ("Encounter") held at our premises in South Bermondsey in February 2020. - 19.
-A Christmas presentation streamed online, replacing our usual Christmas services. - A performing arts academy held on Saturdays including dance, vocals acting and music classes for ages 4-21.
-This was held in a combination of in person and online classes. - 21.
-A Heart for the House annual offering, part of which was used to support charitable programs including social justice causes. - 22.
+The Green Light activity was able to support additional programs in 2021 including medical support to Asylum Seekers arriving in UK, and provision of vaccination programs. - 12.
+Ministry to the Elderly in the community including regular volunteer teams assisting at local centres where possible. - 13.
+Support for the needs of refugees in the UK and Europe, including collection of clothing items, assistance with practical settlement help, and provision of English programs. - 14.
+Football programs and workshops for Refugee youth, including weekly football sessions. - 15.
+A Christmas event that was due to be held at the SSE Arena, Wembley with a large Christmas production open to all areas of the community.
+This event was unfortunately cancelled the day before due to Covid-19 cases. - 16.
+A performing arts academy held on Saturdays including dance, vocals acting and music classes for ages 4-21.
+This was held in a combination of in person and online classes. - 17.
+A Heart for the House annual offering, part of which was used to support charitable programs including social justice causes. - 18.
 Support to other Churches and Ministries in the UK, and Europe.